Stop Dating Abuse Before It Starts

-Teen girls may not always recognize abuse.
-This is especially true for girls with
+Teens may not always recognize abuse.
+This is especially true for teens with low self-esteem.

-It may be difficult for your child to talk about problems in his or her dating life.
+It may be hard for your child to talk about problems in their dating life.
+Don't become

 What if you think your teen may be in an abusive relationship?
 Offer this advice: